zeroc-ice/ice-demos/java/README.md

 Building any Ice application for Android requires Android Studio and the Android SDK build tools.
 We tested with the following components:

-- Android Studio 3.5
+- Android Studio Chipmunk
-- Android SDK 29
+- Android SDK 30

 Ice for Java requires at minimum API level 24: